Matt Wallner Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 20th in MLB.

-- The Tigers have the 23rd-ranked team ERA across all league pitching staffs (4.57).
+- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.53).

 © 2023 Data Skrive.
 All rights reserved.